5 Competitor’s Analysis Framework for Effective Analysis

 6. In the section on threats, note down all your threats.

-7. Do the same for all your competitors.
+7. Repeat this process for all your competitors.

 8. Analyze your business against theirs in all areas.